SomdeepSardar/Handcricket/README.md

 # Handcricket
+Handcricket game using Python language with Playsound library.
+To download the playable file, visit the 'File' branch.
-Handcricket game using Python language with Playsound library The game of hand-cricket is like normal cricket.
+The game of hand-cricket is like normal cricket.
 In this program, you are playing against the computer.
 The steps are being simplified for easy understanding -

     1) You need to select the no of wickets you want to have for the game.
 It can range from 1 to 10.